yazi-rs/yazi-rs.github.io/docs/resources.md

 - [bypass.yazi](https://github.com/Rolv-Apneseth/bypass.yazi) - Yazi plugin for skipping directories with only a single sub-directory.
 - [fast-enter.yazi](https://github.com/ourongxing/fast-enter.yazi) - Auto-decompress archives and enter them, or enter the deepest directory until it's not the only subdirectory.

+General command enhancements:

+- [augment-command.yazi](https://github.com/hankertrix/augment-command.yazi) - Enhances a few Yazi commands with better handling of the choice between selected items and the hovered item.
+It also auto-extracts archives and has bidirectional skipping of directories with a single sub-directory, while also including quite a few of the plugins on the [tips page](/docs/tips) like `smart-enter`, `smart-paste`, `parent-arrow` and more.

 UI enhancements:

 - [full-border.yazi](https://github.com/yazi-rs/plugins/tree/main/full-border.yazi) - Add a full border to Yazi to make it look fancier.